 This museum hosts permanent and temporary exhibitions and has an award-winning garden.
 The McCrae House is a must-visit if you love Canada and its history.

-If you have children or play sports as an adult, you likely already know about these two popular destinations.
+If you have children, play sports as an adult, or are a senior, you likely already know about these popular destinations.

-The Victoria Rd Rec Centre (still sometimes referred to as the Victor Davis Pool) recently had a full renovation.
+The Victoria Rd Rec Centre (still sometimes referred to as the Victor Davis Pool) recently had a full renovation in 2017.
 When it opened in the mid 1970’s, it was a state of the art facility.

 The Sleeman Centre is located in the heart of downtown Guelph.
 It is home to our city’s OHL hockey team, the Guelph Storm (OHL Champions 2019!).